Diesel is a Rapidly Declining Share of National Emissions Inventory

 Recent research estimates that heavy-duty diesel engines actually beat these emissions requirements handily.
 The Advanced Collaborative Emissions Study found that heavy-duty diesel engines manufactured to meet the model year 2010 emissions standard demonstrate that these engines deliver NOx emissions 60 percent below the standard and particulate matter emissions 90 percent below the standard.

 The population of these clean diesel vehicles in service today are delivering substantial clean air benefits.
-According to research commissioned by the Diesel Technology Forum, heavy-duty diesel commercial vehicles powered by an engine that meets or beats the model year 2010 standard has resulted in a reduction of 1.5 million tons of NOx between 2010 and 2014 while vehicles powered by engines that meet or beat the 2007 standard have reduce emissions of particulate matter by 40,000 tons since 2007.
+According to research commissioned by the Diesel Technology Forum, heavy-duty diesel commercial vehicles powered by an engine that meets or beats the model year 2010 standard has resulted in a reduction of 27 million tonnes of NOx between 2007 and 2020 while vehicles powered by engines that meet or beat the 2007 standard have reduced emissions of particulate matter by 1.6 million tonnes and 202 million tonnes of CO2 since 2007.

 While these clean diesel vehicles are generating substantial clean air benefits, roughly one-in-five heavy-duty vehicles on the road today is powered by an engine that meets or beats the strict model year 2010 standard.
 Clearly, even more substantial savings can be realized if more of these clean vehicles enter into service.
 In fact, air quality regulators in the Los Angeles area estimate that NOx emissions attributable to diesel-powered commercial vehicles in the South Coast basin could fall by 70 percent if all commercial vehicles in the region were powered by one of these engines.